Motorcycling: Marquez claims landmark MotoGP pole in style with record lap

 "I produced what was a really very good lap.
 I made a minor mistake in the last sector but I had a good rhythm," he said.

+"He's like Houdini," Crutchlow told motorsport.com.
+"He just vanishes in thin air - you see him one minute and he's gone the next."

-He had drawn level with retired Australian Doohan's tally at Brno last time out.
+Marquez had drawn level with retired Australian five-time world champion Doohan's tally at Brno last time out.

 The Lewis Hamilton of the two-wheel fastlane is joined on the front row by Fabio Quartararo, the French rookie with Yamaha's satellite SRT team, who pushed factory Ducati rider Andrea Dovizioso into third with his final lap.